 The Commission for Regulation of Utilities (CRU) requires that energy suppliers disclose the sources they use to generate their energy each year.

-The latest CRU report Fuel Mix Disclosure 2019 reveals there are currently five energy suppliers in Ireland offering 100% renewable energy.
-These are:
+The latest CRU report Fuel Mix Disclosure 2020 reveals these energy suppliers in Ireland are offering 100% renewable energy.

 |Supplier||% green energy|